This theme is not as well known as famous athletes or singers.

-The numbers are dizzy.
+The numbers are dizzying.
 Installed on more than 400,000 sites, OceanWP is also highly regarded by its users.

 It is almost impossible to find detractors.

 But then, what makes people so addicted?
 The theme homepage gives some answers.
-OceanWP would be:
+OceanWP is said to be:

 - Fully responsive.